Pregnancy Ultrasound Scan

 An ultrasound scan is frequently offered to women that are pregnant at about 12-14 weeks.
 In certain conditions, for example, if there aren't any particular risks or issues, you may be able in have earlier or later scans if needed.

 An Ultrasound works by transmits silent sound waves through the body tissues to create an image of your baby in your womb, which you and your partner will be able to see on a TV/computer screen.

-Some units even gives you the option to get your bay scan recorded on a video tape, which you can buy.
+Some units even give you the option to get your bay scan recorded on a videotape, which you can buy.

 Do ultrasound scans hurt?

-Ultrasound scans are completely painless, and also to date there is no medical evidence to prove that they can harm either pregnant woman or her unborn baby.
+Ultrasound scans are completely painless, and also to date, there is no medical evidence to prove that they can harm either a pregnant woman or her unborn baby.

 What the scan can tell you about your pregnancy?